Bangladesh Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In its National Determined Contributions (NDC), Bangladesh announced it aims to reduce GHG emissions by 40% (48 MtCO2eq) by 2030 compared to a BAU scenario, of which 15% (or 36 MtCO2) assumes international support.
+In its first NDC, Bangladesh announced it aims to reduce GHG emissions by 40% (48 MtCO2eq) by 2030 compared to a BAU scenario, of which 15% (or 36 MtCO2) assumes international support.

-CO2 emissions from energy combustion have risen steadily and have multiplied by almost 2.5 since 2005.
+CO2 emissions from energy combustion have risen steadily and have multiplied by more than 2.5 since 2005.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)